ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

    - Capture contextual nuances and improve recall for minority classes.
    - Evaluate trade-offs between accuracy, macro F1, and computational cost.

-3. **LLM Reasoning Layer (Phase 3, future work)**
+3. **LLM Reasoning Layer (Phase 3)**
-   - Use large language models (e.g. LLaMA3) for zero- or few-shot toxicity classification.
+   - Use large language models (e.g. LLaMA3, qwen and/or phi) for zero- or few-shot toxicity classification.
    - Handle subtle or ambiguous cases beyond transformer capabilities.

 The ultimate goal is a **hybrid moderation framework**: a pipeline where classical models provide quick filtering, transformers capture semantic subtleties, and LLMs verify uncertain or borderline cases.
 This approach aims to balance **performance, interpretability, and scalability**, creating a practical and publication-worthy system for real-world deployment.